nebuly-ai/optimate/README.md

 inference by at least 5 times by selecting and using the right DL compiler for your specific model and machine.
-Currently `nebullvm` supports models in the `torch` and `tensorflow` frameworks, but other compilers will be included soon.
+Currently `nebullvm` supports models in the `torch` and `tensorflow` frameworks, but others will be included soon.
 Templates can be easily imported from one of the supported frameworks using the appropriate function.